foss-responders/fossresponders.com/index.md

 <a href="https://github.com/foss-responders/support-requests/issues/new?assignees=&labels=&template=i-was-attending-an-event-that-was-cancelled-and-i-need-need-financial-aid.md&title=%5BINDIVIDUAL%5D">
   <span class="btn help">
-  I was attending an event that was cancelled and I need need financial aid
+  I was attending an event that was cancelled and I need financial aid
   </span>
 </a>